-A pond pump is usually the first piece of equipment you'd add to a garden pond, it allows water to be moved to a filter and helps keep the pond healthy and fresh.
+A pond pump is usually the first piece of equipment you add to a garden pond, it allows water to be moved to a filter and helps keep the pond healthy and fresh.

 There are different variants of pond pumps including fountain pumps and solids handling pumps which have different purposes.

-Ideally I would say yes, if it's a fish pond then I'd always suggest you have one, whether it's to circulate the water or to feed a filter, it's going to be beneficial.
-If it's a wildlife pond then you do not need a pump as wildlife such as frogs prefer a bog pond type habitat.
+Ideally yes, if it's a fish pond then you should always have one, whether it's to circulate the water or to feed a filter, it's going to be beneficial.
+If it's a wildlife pond then you do not need a pump as wildlife such as frogs prefer a bog type habitat.

 A solids handling pump is also known as a filter pump or waterfall pump, this is because it can feed either of those usually without a problem.